Combinatorial Semi-Bandit in the Non-Stationary Environment: General Algorithm for Non-stationary CMAB

 The readers may also be curious about the distribution change of the triggering probability.
 Note that in the model part (Section \ref{sec:model}), we do not explicitly define the distribution change of the triggering probability.
 However, the change of the triggering probability can change the reward a lot.
 The intuition is that, although we do not define the change of the triggering probability, the triggering probability is ``induced'' by the distribution of the outcome of each arm (e.g., the triggering of an edge in influence maximization problem is totally determined by the propagation probability of each arm).
 Besides, because of the TPM bounded smoothness (Assumption \ref{ass:tpm-bounded-smoothness}), the regret can also be bounded.
 In this way, we transfer the regret due to the change of the triggering probability to the regret due to the change of the arm outcome distribution, which is also the key challenge in our proof.

 Now we briefly show our proof idea to handle the probabilistically triggered arms.
-Like the proof in \citet{wang2017improving}, we first partition the action-distribution pair $S^{D}$ into groups where $G_{i,j} = \{S^{\cD}\in\mathbb S\times \mathbb D| 2^{-j} < p_i^{\cD,S}\le 2^{-j+1}\}$.
-Generally speaking, $G_{i,j}$ includes the action-distribution pairs that $S$ trigger arm $i$ under distribution $D$ with probability around $2^{-j}$.
-Then, we define another quantity $N_{i,j,t}$ for arm $i$ that may be triggered in group $G_{i,j}$, and it will count at time $s$ in the sliding window ends at $t$ if $2^{-j} < p_i^{\cD_s,S_s}\le 2^{-j+1}$.
-The first step is to relate the $(\alpha,\beta)$-approximation non-stationary regret with the quantities $N_{i,j,t}$.
-All the stuff related to the triggering probability can be converted to $N_{i,j,t}$.
+Like the proof in \citet{wang2017improving}, we first partition the action-distribution pair $S^{D}$ into groups where $G_{i,j} = \{S^{{D}}\in\mathbb S\times \mathbb D| 2^{-j} < p_i^{{D},S}\le 2^{-j+1}\}$.
+Generally speaking, $G_{i,j}$ includes the action-distribution pairs that $S$ triggers arm $i$ under distribution $D$ with probability around $2^{-j}$.
+Then, we define another quantity $N_{i,j,t}$ for arm $i$ that may be triggered in group $G_{i,j}$, and it will count at time $s$ in the sliding window ends at $t$ if $2^{-j} < p_i^{{D}_s,S_s}\le 2^{-j+1}$.
+Intuitively, the expected number of triggers of arm $i$ during the sliding window can be upper-bounded by $2^{-j+1}N_{i,j,t}$ and lower bounded by $2^{-j}N_{i,j,t}$.
+Formally, we have the following definition for $N_{i,j,t}$. \begin{restatable}[Counter]{definition}{defcounter} Given the sliding window size $w$ of the algorithm, in a run of the algorithm, we define the counter $N_{i,j,t}$ as the following number

+\end{restatable} The first step is to relate the $(\alpha,\beta)$-approximation non-stationary regret with the quantities $N_{i,j,t}$.
+All the terms related to the triggering probability can be converted to $N_{i,j,t}$.
 Next, we bound the formula with $N_{i,j,t}$.
-We show that the formula is non-increasing with respect to $N_{i,j,t}$, and we find another instance with $N'_{i,j,t} \le N_{i,j,t}$.
+We show that the formula is non-increasing with respect to $N_{i,j,t}$, and we find another instance $N'$ such that $N'_{i,j,t} \le N_{i,j,t}$.
 The formula with $N'_{i,j,t}$ is easier to get regret upper bound and we use that quantity to bridge between the regret and the upper bound.